 Functional Morphology and Biomechanics

-Research in the Brainerd lab integrates studies of anatomy, physiology and biomechanics toward a more complete understanding of vertebrate morphology and evolution.
-Recent work has focused on the development and applications of a new 3D imaging technology, X-ray Reconstruction of Moving Morphology (XROMM).
-With XROMM we can now visualize and study the natural motions of bones and joints within living animals, and with XROMM combined with Fluoromicrometry (tracking radio-opaque markers in soft tissues) we can quantify the mechanical actions of the muscles powering skeletal motions.
+Research in the Brainerd Lab integrates studies of anatomy, physiology, and biomechanics toward a more complete understanding of vertebrate morphology and evolution.
+Recent work has focused on the development and applications of a 3D imaging technology, X-ray Reconstruction of Moving Morphology (XROMM).
+With XROMM we can visualize and study the natural motions of bones and joints within living animals, and with XROMM combined with Fluoromicrometry (tracking radio-opaque markers in soft tissues) we can quantify the mechanical actions of the muscles powering skeletal motions.